-By spending only the income distributed, the principal has the potential too grow after the initial loss of value.
+By spending only the income distributed, the principal has the potential to grow after the initial loss of value.

-The weak point of this approach is that, your annual withdrawal spending depends very much on the yield afforded by the property rental, dividend stocks.
+The weak point of this approach is that your annual withdrawal spending depends very much on the yield afforded by the property rental, and dividend stocks.

-The assumption for wealth distribution is that, there is a particular spending goal that you need to meet.
-And when you don’t meet it, its considered a failure.
+The assumption for wealth distribution is that there is a particular spending goal that you need to meet.
+And when you don’t meet it, it is considered a failure.

-Property might not be rented out or rented at reduced lease and when the markets are not doing so well, dividend distribution can get cut.
+A property might not be rented out or rented at a reduced lease and when the markets are not doing so well, dividend distribution can get cut.